kkt3343/rm_anime_bg_gui/README.md

 # rm_anime_bg_gui
 Anime background remover GUI

 ※ It is to erase the background by AI learning.
-So It won't work well for other than people.
+So it won't work well for other than people of anime image.

 # Usage
 1. Execute the exe file.